 WASHINGTON — International Monetary Fund chief Christine Lagarde says the world economy is recovering but fragile and "faces some downside risks."

-In an online press conference, Lagarde describes the United States "a strong performer" and China "resilient" despite a recent drop in Chinese stock prices.
+In an online press conference Wednesday, Lagarde described the United States "a strong performer" and China "resilient" despite a recent drop in Chinese stock prices.

 "The euro area is beginning to turn the corner ...
 We have a more upbeat forecast than we have in a long time," she said.

-Lagarde called again for Greece's creditors to reduce its debt burden and said the IMF could work with Greece's left-wing government, which has criticized IMF policies.
+Lagarde called again for Greece's creditors to reduce its debt burden.
+She said Greece needs to enact reforms that will make its economy more efficient and expressed confidence the IMF can work with Greece's left-wing government, which has criticized IMF policies.